 The principal activities of the OVCEC are supported by contributions made to the Construction Advancement Program (CAP).
 The Construction Advancement Program of the Ohio Valley Construction Employers Council, Inc. was created in 1961 out of a recognition by employers of construction labor of the responsibility of collectively sharing in defraying the cost of conducting, administering, and servicing every phase of labor/management relations.
 These services include education/training, safety, industry relations, legislative affairs, HR, and public relations/marketing.

-Presently, the OVCEC is the voice of the construction industry in the Ohio Valley.
-The combination of OVCEC services, its administration of CAP programs, and national affiliations with The Association of Union Constructors (TAUC) and Associated General Contractors of America (AGC), assures architects, construction users, and developers that OVCEC contractors provide the best value for the construction dollar.
-The members of this organization are the fabric of this community, they’ve designed, built and maintain almost every building the eye can see.
-We’re proud of our history, our work, and are eagerly looking forward to building the future of the Ohio Valley.
+OVCEC is the voice of the construction industry in the Ohio Valley.
+We give architects, owners, and developers the confidence that OVCEC contractors deliver the best value for every construction dollar.
+Our members are the fabric of this community.
+They have designed, built, and maintained nearly every structure across the region.
+We’re proud of our history, the work we’ve completed, and the role we will continue to play in building the future of the Ohio Valley.